ryandawsonuk/AgileTeamworkGame/README.md

 Disagreement is to be welcomed.
 In the real world compromises would have to be reached.
 Use that.

-Based the principles of 'The Five Dysfunctions of a Team' and observations about Scrum and Dark Scrum.
+Based on the principles of 'The Five Dysfunctions of a Team' and observations about Scrum and Dark Scrum.
 Part of the aim is to challenge silos and role boundaries.

 Scenarios are deliberately delicate.
-The idea is help teams get comfortable with working through disagreements, especially ones close to their real work.
+The idea is help teams get comfortable with acknowledging perspectives and working through disagreements.
+Especially disagreements close to the team's real work.

 ![Snapshot Image](images/final.jpg)